Nabil Fiqri

-Nabil Fiqri Mohammad Noor (born 14 April 1987) is a Malaysian field hocker player who plays as a midfielder or forward.
+Nabil Fiqri Mohammad Noor (born 14 April 1987) is a Malaysian field hockey player who plays as a midfielder or forward.
 He first joined the national team in 2006 and was fielded as a forward before changing position in midfield.

 Biography

 Nabil was born in Negeri Sembilan, and graduated in University Putra Malaysia.

 In 2016, Nabil have been undergoing inspector training at the Police Training Centre in Kuala Lumpur.